:max_bytes(150000):strip_icc()/tonkatsu-sauce-4766802-hero-01-c06fc6adc5074f8aae0786a39afbe291.jpg)

 *The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice. |

-Tonkatsu sauce is super easy to make at home, especially if you can't find the popular brand Bull-Dog sauce at your local supermarket.
-Labeled as a fruit and vegetable sauce, all you need are four basic pantry ingredients—ketchup, Worcestershire sauce, soy sauce, and Dijon mustard.
+Tonkatsu sauce is super easy to make at home, especially if you can't find the popular Bull-Dog brand at your local supermarket.
+All you need are four basic pantry ingredients—ketchup, Worcestershire sauce, soy sauce, and Dijon mustard.
 Another bonus: no cooking is required to make this recipe.

 Ingredients